Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ## Troubleshoot receiver issues

-### Number of messages returned doesn't match number requested in batch receive
+### Number of messages returned does not match number requested in batch receive

 When attempting to do a batch receive, i.e. passing a `maxMessages` of 2 or greater to the [ReceiveMessagesAsync][ReceiveMessages] method, you are not guaranteed to receive the number of messages requested, even if the queue or subscription has that many messages available at that time, and even if the entire configured `maxWaitTime` has not yet elapsed.
 The way that it works is once the first message comes over the wire, the receiver will wait an additional 20ms for any additional messages up to the max number of messages requested.
 The `maxWaitTime` applies to how long the receiver will wait to receive the *first* message - subsequent messages will be waited for 20ms.
 Therefore your application should not assume that all messages available will be received in one call.